Our team

 Brandon L. Bayne, University of North Carolina, Chapel Hill

-Brandon L. Bayne is Assistant Professor in the Department of Religious Studies.
+Brandon L. Bayne is Associate Professor in the Department of Religious Studies.
 His work focuses on European and indigenous encounters in the contact zones of the Americas.
 He is interested in the ways in which missionaries, soldiers, and native converts drew upon both Christian traditions and local experience to make sense of violent, often tragic colonial encounters.
 Specifically, he studies discourses of sacrifice and suffering in the Catholic missionary enterprises of colonial Latin America.
 His current book project, A Spectacle Before the World: Convert Suffering and Sacrificial Display in the Jesuit Missions of Northern New Spain, asks why tales of persecution became so prevalent in the Spanish borderlands and describes how both missionaries and converts sanctified their suffering through martyrological discourses using material, textual, and visual idioms.
 His work has appeared in publications including Religion Compass and Church History.

 Jason C. Bivins, North Carolina State University